kepingwang/leetcode-notes/notes.md

 Smart!
 It takes O(n) to find whether we can find m subarrays whose max sum <= a given target.
 So use this isValid(target) to do binary search (between maxNum and totalSum).

+LC356 Line Reflection
+First get mirror position, store all points in hash set.
+Then for each point, check whether its reflection is in set.
+Can use String to encode pair. set.add(p[0]+","+p[1]);